mvicente93/twitter-gen-classifier-pt/README.md

 ## Future

-Soon i'll release a Python script that allows the training of the model under diferent configurations.
+Soon i'll release a Python script that allows the training of the model under different configurations.
 The model's accuracy is currently at 86% with 1000 training samples and 400 testing samples.

 ## Info